 These flash sales are deeply, deeply discounted — and not just compared to Delta’s normal rates, but what you’ll pay using other airline miles like American AAdvantage miles or United Mileage Plus.

 American would typically charge at least 70,000 AAdvantage miles for a round-trip flight to China.
-One of these Delta SkyMiles flash sales could get you there and back for less than half the miles.
+With these flash sales, you’ll be able to get Delta SkyMiles deals that could get you there and back for less than half the miles.

 When you visit the Current Flight Deals page, you can browse a list of the cheapest round-trip tickets available from your home airport.
 But here’s the catch: all of the fares on this page are for the Main Cabin, and those tickets typically cost $50 more than Basic Economy tickets.